-The information sources were classified into two categories: news reporting and institutions reporting.
-News reporting includes information from online and printed newspapers, news websites, social media and blogs.
+The information sources were classified into two categories: news reporting and institutional reporting.
+News reporting includes information from online and printed newspapers, news websites, social media, and blogs.
 Information from newspapers was initially gathered through systematic searches of regional and local online archives.
-For this purpose, we used Google Alerts, which allows receiving alerts whenever a predefined keyword or combinations thereof is mentioned somewhere on the web.
+For this purpose, we used Google Alerts, which allows alerts to be received whenever a pre-defined keyword or combinations thereof are mentioned somewhere on the web.
 We used various terms linked to bad weather conditions with all possible synonyms of landslides (Table 2).
-The Google Alerts search returns results when a rainfall-related term (e.g., "rainfall", "downpour") and a landslide-related term (e.g., "mass movement", "collapse") are found simultaneously in a webpage.
-Specifically, Table 2 shows all the possible 136 combinations searched for on the internet.
+The Google Alerts search returns results when a rainfall-related term (e.g. "rainfall", "downpour") and a landslide-related term (e.g. "mass movement", "collapse") are found simultaneously on a web page.
+Specifically, Table 2 shows all possible 136 combinations searched for on the Internet.
 The same search was done by including the plural of terms, if any.